jkim205/BER540_Spring19/README.md

 # BER540_Spring19

-This repository includes the exercises in a book "Statistics for the Behavioral Sciences" 2nd edition by Privitera
+This repository includes the exercises in a book "Statistics for the Behavioral Sciences" 2nd edition by Gregory J. Privitera

 Made by Jongjin Kim